 Martial arts college coaching self-confidence even as graduating black belts 1

 “They have that self-assurance and schooling, and they’re capable of using it within the real world,” Bowman stated.
 Her master trainer, Southwick, is a 7th-degree black belt.
-Southwick and one in every one of his students, Mike Orth, who runs a Pocatello pawnshop, are among a pair of hundred human beings inside the international to had been inducted by using the International Martial Arts Council into the Black Belt Hall of Fame.
+Southwick and one in every one of his students, Mike Orth, who runs a Pocatello pawnshop, are among a pair of hundred human beings inside the international to have been inducted by using the International Martial Arts Council into the Black Belt Hall of Fame.

 “Bullies always search for clean goals,” Southwick said.